-Equipment lists, trim levels and pricing for both models and a range estimate for the battery-electric version.
+Equipment lists, trim levels and pricing and EPA fuel efficiency estimates for the PHEV model.

 Honda has hinted that both models will be priced in the mid $30,000s before applicable federal tax credits and any state or local incentives.

-The EV should easily qualify for the $7,500 federal income tax credit and the PHEV’s large battery should put it in the same class.
+The EV easily qualifies for the $7,500 federal income tax credit and the PHEV’s large battery should put it in the same class.

-–Both models will be offered only with “luxury packaging,” meaning they won’t be cheap.
+–Both models will be offered only with “luxury packaging.”
 Each will use unique fascias, some subtle changes in lighting and different 18-inch wheels to help passers-by tell the difference between EV and plug-in (the Clarity fuel cell electric, launched in December as a California, lease-only car, has its own fascia, wheels and lighting design as well).
 There also will be a special “hero” color for each model.

 –The Clarity PHEV will have a 17 kWh lithium battery, good for an estimated all-electric driving range of 42 miles before kicking into standard hybrid mode with the gas engine and electric motor working together.
 That’s up from the 44 miles of range Honda had initially suggested.
 The EPA has issued a fuel efficiency rating of 105 mpg-equivalent and more than 330 miles on a full charge and a tank of gas.
 Combined fuel economy is rated at 42 mpg (44 city, 40 highway).
 The battery pack can be recharged in about 2.5 hours on a Level 2, 240-volt system, Honda says.

 –The PHEV’s powertrain will be rated at 181 horsepower and 232 lb-ft of torque.

 –The PHEV will be launched as a 2018 model late this year, with 50-state availability.

-The Clarity FCEV, or fuel-cell electric vehicle, is a lease-only car as well, offering up to 366 miles of range on a tank of hydrogen.
-About 100 have been leased since in launch.
+The Clarity FCEV, or fuel-cell electric vehicle, is a lease-only car, offering up to 366 miles of range on a tank of hydrogen.
+It was launched in select California markets in late 2016.